 It’s still effective just not as versatile as a more expensive model.
 A cheap unit on the other hand is made using cheap materials that quickly erode and break down.

 Cheap models usually don’t last very long.
 And while they may save you money upfront, in the long run you will find yourself spending hundreds of dollars on replacement parts and repairs.

 So instead of looking for the cheapest possible price, focus on finding a model that offers the features you want and need at an affordable price.
 It makes a huge difference when you take this approach.

-Now that you know the 11 things you should consider when purchasing an electric smoker, let’s quickly cover the top 5 brands.
+Now that you know these important things you should consider when purchasing an electric smoker, let’s quickly cover the top 5 brands.
 These are the brands that tend to deliver the best features at a great price.

 W.C Bradley, the company that owns the Char-Broil brand, has been around since 1885.
 When the company first started it was a cotton business.
 It would later brand out into other industries such as farm equipment, textiles, fishing gear and yes, barbeque grills.

 In 1949 the first Char-Broil grill hit the market and the brand has been a hit ever since.
 The company is most known for their Tru-Infrared Technology which can be found in all of their grills and smokers.